Jumamwinga/se-assignment-6-introduction-to-python-Jumamwinga/README.md

 6. Functions in Python:
    - What are functions in Python, and why are they useful?
 Write a Python function that takes two arguments and returns their sum.
 Include an example of how to call this function.

+Functions in Python are blocks of code that are designed to perform a specific task or calculation.
+They are defined using the def keyword followed by a function name, parameters in parentheses (if any), and a block of code that specifies what the function does.
+Functions can optionally return a value using the return statement.

+Why Functions are Useful:
+Modularity: Functions allow you to break down your code into smaller, reusable parts, making your code more modular and easier to manage.

+Code Reusability: Once defined, functions can be called multiple times from different parts of the program, reducing redundancy and promoting code reusability.

+Abstraction: Functions abstract away implementation details, allowing you to focus on what the function does rather than how it does it, which enhances readability.

+Ease of Testing: Functions make it easier to test individual parts of your program in isolation, which is crucial for debugging and maintaining code.

+Here's a Python function that takes two arguments and returns their sum: def sum_two_numbers(a, b):
+    """Function to calculate the sum of two numbers.""" return a + b

+To call the sum_two_numbers function and print the result:
+# Calling the function and printing the result
+result = sum_two_numbers(5, 3)
+print("Sum of 5 and 3 is:", result)

+Output:
+  Sum of 5 and 3 is: 8

 7. Lists and Dictionaries:
    - Describe the differences between lists and dictionaries in Python.
 Write a script that creates a list of numbers and a dictionary with some key-value pairs, then demonstrates basic operations on both.

+   Lists:
+Definition: Lists are ordered collections of items that can be of any data type.
+They are mutable, meaning you can modify their elements after creation.
+Indexing: Elements in a list are accessed using integer indices starting from 0.
+Example: numbers = [1, 2, 3, 4, 5]
+Use Case: Use lists when you have a collection of items that need to be in a specific order and accessed by their position.

+Dictionaries:
+Definition: Dictionaries are unordered collections of key-value pairs.
+Each key must be unique and immutable (like strings, numbers, or tuples), and values can be of any data type.
+Indexing: Elements in a dictionary are accessed using keys rather than indices.
+Example: person = {'name': 'Alice', 'age': 30, 'city': 'New York'}
+Use Case: Use dictionaries when you need to store data with a unique identifier (key) and retrieve values efficiently based on these identifiers.

+Script Demonstrating Operations:
+# Create a list of numbers
+numbers = [1, 2, 3, 4, 5]

+# Create a dictionary of person's information
+person = {'name': 'Alice', 'age': 30, 'city': 'New York'}

+# Print the list and dictionary
+print("List of numbers:", numbers) print("Dictionary of person:", person) print()

+# Accessing elements in list and dictionary
+print("First element in the list:", numbers[0])
+print("Age of the person:", person['age'])
+print()

+# Modifying elements in list and dictionary
+numbers[0] = 10  # Modify the first element in the list
+person['city'] = 'San Francisco'  # Modify the value associated with 'city' key print("Updated list of numbers:", numbers) print("Updated dictionary of person:", person) print()

+# Adding elements to list and dictionary
+numbers.append(6)  # Add a new element to the end of the list person['gender'] = 'Female'  # Add a new key-value pair to the dictionary print("List after adding element:", numbers) print("Dictionary after adding key-value pair:", person) print()

+# Removing elements from list and dictionary
+numbers.pop()  # Remove the last element from the list del person['age']  # Delete the 'age' key and its value from the dictionary print("List after removing element:", numbers) print("Dictionary after deleting 'age':", person)

 8. Exception Handling:
    - What is exception handling in Python?
 Provide an example of how to use `try`, `except`, and `finally` blocks to handle errors in a Python script.

+   Exception handling in Python is a mechanism to handle runtime errors gracefully, preventing the program from crashing when encountering unexpected situations.
+It involves using try, except, and optionally finally blocks.

+try block: Contains the code that might raise an exception.
+It is used to monitor the code for exceptions.

+except block: Executes if an exception occurs in the corresponding try block.
+It specifies how to handle specific types of exceptions.

+finally block: Optionally used to define clean-up actions that should be executed regardless of whether an exception occurred or not.
+It is executed at the end of the try statement, before the program continues its execution.

 9. Modules and Packages:
    - Explain the concepts of modules and packages in Python.
 How can you import and use a module in your script?
 Provide an example using the `math` module.